fbef0102/Game-Private_Plugin/Plugin_插件/Items_物品/l4d2_replace_gun_item/readme.md

 * <details><summary>How does it work?</summary>

-	* Detect all weapons/items/melees on round start and replace with other guns/items/melees or just remove
+	* Detect all weapons/items/melees and replace with other guns/items/melees on round start
+	* Replace the weapon if the weapon is late spawn during the game.
+For example:
+		* Bile jar, nightstick from uncommon infected
+		* Items from Foot Locker
 	* Modify [data/l4d2_replace_gun_item.cfg](data/l4d2_replace_gun_item.cfg)
 		* Replace big guns with other guns
 		* Replace items with other items